purnur-schneider/purnur-schneider.github.io/docs/index.md

 > You may download [my CV](webdocs/CV.pdf).

 My previous position was Head of Research with Insch Capital Management SA, in Lugano, Switzerland.
-In this role I coordinated research and reporting, prepared client presentations and marketing materials, back-tested investment ideas, built trading strategies, performed NAV reconciliation, client support, and performance/risk analysis.
+In this role, I coordinated research and reporting, prepared client presentations and marketing materials, back-tested investment ideas, built trading strategies, performed NAV reconciliation, client support, and performance/risk analysis.

 Our research was often published in financial journals and magazines.
 [Here is a non-comprehensive list of our publications.](research0.md)

 Prior, I was a Senior Financial Analyst with an investment advisor for public pension funds, DL Investment Partners, in Zug, Switzerland.
-In that position, I performed manager selection, due diligence, qualitative and quantitative analysis, NAV reconciliation, and taylored client reporting.
+In that position, I performed manager selection, due diligence, qualitative and quantitative analysis, NAV reconciliation, and tailored client reporting.

 In the academy, I have experience as Research Assistant, Teaching Assistant, and Mentor/Grader for the CFA Institute GIRC competition.
 In 2010 I was invited to teach two Masters' courses at Toulouse ESEC Business School - Portfolio Management and Risk Management.
 (Syllaby [here](webdocs/PM Syllabus.pdf) and [here](webdocs/PM Syllabus.pdf)).